NeCr00/passpwn/README.md

 ## 🔧 Configuration JSON Explained

+How the JSON Works: This configuration file acts as a blueprint for the entire generation process.
+Each key corresponds to a specific building block:

+- base_words: your starting tokens (company names, ‘admin’, or usernames) injected via {custom_word}.

+- case_variants: declares how to alter letter casing ({word_lc}, {word_uc}, {word_tc}).

+- separators, decorations, seasons, quarters, and patterns work in tandem to compose passwords by replacing placeholders like {year}, {season}, and {special_chars} with actual values, iterating through every possible combination.

+- transformations defines letter→leet mappings; with --leet, the script exhaustively applies all substitution permutations for each character in every generated password.

+- policy_requirements enforces complexity rules (uppercase, digit, special), pruning candidates that fail to meet your security policy.

+Edit these arrays and objects to adapt the wordlist generator to any corporate naming convention or password rotation scheme.

 Below is the base configuration json file which is used to define all the rules and patterns:

 ```jsonc